flxzt/rnote/CONTRIBUTING.md

     In it is the entire core logic of the drawing part of the Rnote application.

     It is categorized like this:
-    - `rnote-engine/store` : a Entity-Component-System pattern is used there to hold all strokes that are produced by the user in a generational Vector and the methods that define the interactions with them.
+    - `rnote-engine/store` : an Entity-Component-System pattern is used there to hold all strokes that are produced by the user in a generational Vector and the methods that define the interactions with them.
     - `rnote-engine/document` : information about the entire document (it's dimensions, colors, ..)
     - `rnote-engine/fileformats` : dictates the current stable Rnote file format,